How it all started ........ in 1945 when

 June Easom is the Head Nurse and has never worked anywhere else since she joined us as a young girl.
 Being the wife of a farmer she of course works very hard in that capacity too.

-Two of our Receptionists have been with us for years.
-Our newest Receptionist has already passed her first anniversary and seems to have settled in well.
-They were all our clients before later becoming employees so have a good understanding of what clients find important!
+Both of our Receptionists have been with us for years.
+They were both our clients before later becoming employees so have a good understanding of what clients find important!

 We are all local people, we have all lived in this area for 30 years or more, except Katherine, and we believe this helps us understand what the community needs.